The Complete Overview to Social Security in Thailand for Foreigners (2025)

 The Complete Overview to Social Security in Thailand for Foreigners

-When you work at a company in Thailand, you have to register for the social security system.
+In fact, if you work for a company in Thailand, you are required to be part of the Thai social security system.

-However, the contributions you need to make per month are quite small.
-In addition, your company might not even notify you about it, leaving many expats not even aware that they are already in the Thailand social security system.
+However, the contributions you need to make each month are quite small.
+Additionally, your company might not even notify you about it.
+This is why many expats are not even aware that they are already part of the Thai social security system.

-In this article, let’s take a look at everything you need to know when it comes to the social security system in Thailand, including how much you need to pay and how can you get benefits from it.
+In this article, I’ll show you everything you need to know when it comes to the social security system in Thailand, including how much you need to pay and how can you get benefits from it.

 Disclaimer: This article may include links to products or services offered by ExpatDen's partners, which give us commissions when you click on them.
 Although this may influence how they appear in the text, we only recommend solutions that we would use in your situation.
 Read more in our Advertising Disclosure.